JosephABudd/kickzig/README.md

 * Review kickzig responses when `kickzig message` and `kickzig screen` commands are used before the `kickzig framework` command.
 * Review source code documentation.
 * Review my zig coding styles.
-* Add a way to move and close tabs.
 * This new version of tabs can be reworked for other navigation-layouts.

 ## kickzig is a framework code generator